HomeBlogGraduate Visa (Subclass 485): Complete Guide for Africans

 How Long Can You Stay on a 485 Visa?

 This is the most important practical question, because the length of your 485 visa decides how much time you have to gain experience and apply for PR.
-The current settings (in force since November 2023) are designed to reward graduates who study at higher levels and choose regional areas.
+From 1 July 2024 the temporary "extended" post-study work rights (which used to add two extra years for select degrees) were wound back, so the current durations on your first 485 are:

-Eligible VET qualification 18 months 2 years 3 years
+Eligible VET qualification (Post-Vocational Education Work stream) 18 months

-The "regional" extensions are why so many serious migrants now choose places like Adelaide, Hobart, Wollongong, Newcastle, Geelong, the Gold Coast, and Perth instead of Sydney or Melbourne.
-An extra one to two years on your 485 can be the difference between getting PR and going home.
+Regional study still pays off, but now through a second 485 (an extra 1 to 2 years) rather than a longer first visa.
+That is why many serious migrants still choose places like Adelaide, Hobart, Wollongong, Newcastle, Geelong, the Gold Coast, and Perth - the extra time can be the difference between getting PR and going home.

 If you want to understand the wider impact of choosing regional, read our guide on why regional Australia is the smartest migration move.